The luxury development along Jiak Kim Street (former Zouk site) features a total of 455 units across two residential towers (36-storey) each.

 The design of this new condominium along Jiak Kim Street

-Upon entering Rivière condo, you will find an elevated entrance which creates a sense of exclusivity
+Upon entering the Rivière condo, you will find an elevated entrance which creates a sense of exclusivity

 Inside Rivière, residents will find numerous classy facilities on top of the conventional ones (such as lap pools and gyms) which you find in most condos these days.